 Ashley shared the phone number of the SSC Marine Mammal Rescue hotline that people should always call if they see a live or dead marine mammal on shore: 603-997-9448.
 This hotline is staffed 24 hours a day and team members respond to each sighting to assess the situation and decide what course of action might be best.
 If a seal looks healthy and may just be resting, the team will keep people away and monitor its movement; if a seal looks like it needs medical attention, the team will do an assessment and possibly transport it to a rehabilitation facility.
 The team also responds to dead marine mammals and will do an exam and possibly a necropsy to try and learn more about why that animal died.
 Records are kept on all animals the team responds to and are filed with a national data bank to get a clearer picture of what is happening with each species.

-If you would like to book a visit from the SSC Marine Mammal Rescue team or other SSC naturalists, please visit our School and Groups page at our website for full information.
+If you would like to book a visit from the SSC Marine Mammal Rescue team or other SSC naturalists, please visit our For Educators page at our website for full information.